brucecui97/habitat_interface/README.md

 ## Future work

 1. Place Habitat in a catkin work space (i.e. make Habitat a ROS package).
 The advantage of wrapping Habitat in a catkin_ws is that we can use launch files to remap topics and do unit and integration tests.
-The main difficulty of this implmentation is that most of habitat's files specify relative paths, while ROS commands such as rosrun and roslaunch sets "the working directory of all nodes to $ROS_HOME, which in most cases will be $HOME/.ros" (source: https://answers.ros.org/question/235337/unable-to-read-a-file-while-using-relative-path/)
+The main difficulty of this implementation  is that most of habitat's files specify relative paths, while ROS commands such as rosrun and roslaunch sets "the working directory of all nodes to $ROS_HOME, which in most cases will be $HOME/.ros" (source: https://answers.ros.org/question/235337/unable-to-read-a-file-while-using-relative-path/)

     Therefore, to wrap habitat in a catkin_package, we either need to change all paths in habitat-api (possibly also habitat-sim) to be absolute paths, or need to somehow use ROS' `rospack find` feature (`$find some_package` feature in ROS launch files) to change all relative paths to absolute paths at run time.